MarkTiedemann/marktiedemann.github.io/index.md

 I'm a software engineer that tries to be a decent, open-minded person.

-<span id="welcome" class="darkred">**Welcome to my _web.site_!**</span> It is currently under construction so don't expect too much yet.
+<span id="welcome" class="darkred">**Welcome to my _web.site_!**</span>

-_(Quick tip: If you prefer <span id="brightness">dark</span> sites, you can click the <span id="icon">moon</span> in the top right corner to switch to the <span id="theme">dark</span> theme.)_

-If you are looking for my code, you can find all of the open-source bits and bytes on [GitHub](https://github.com/MarkTiedemann).
+If you are looking for my code, you can find all of the open-source bits and pieces on [GitHub](https://github.com/MarkTiedemann).

-#### # Looking for my CV?

-More details coming soon...
-But here's a short preview: I recently worked on the agency software-as-a-service [HQ](https://hellohq.io) and its reimagined companion [Q.](https://meetq.ai) at [HQLabs](https://hqlabs.com).
+Recently, I joined [E.ON](https://eon.com) as a senior dev/ops engineer.
+Previously, I worked on the agency software-as-a-service [HQ](https://hellohq.io) and its reimagined companion [Q.](https://meetq.ai) at [HQLabs](https://hqlabs.com).

-A long time ago, in a galaxy far, far away, I studied Business Informatics at [HAW Hamburg](https://haw-hamburg.de) (but I preferred the informatics part).

 #### # Want to work with me?

 I'm a bit introverted.
-This means I'm not comfortable in busy open-plan offices.
-In turn, this also means I'd be grateful for a quiet working environment, preferably with a small team.
-And I love to pair-program from time to time!
-(Doing it every day would probably exhaust me, though.)
-I'm open to remote work, but haven't tried it yet.
+In line with this, I prefer to work in a quiet working environment with a small team.

-I'm a [night owl](https://en.wikipedia.org/wiki/Night_owl_%28person%29).
+Also, I'm a [night owl](https://en.wikipedia.org/wiki/Night_owl_%28person%29).
 This means I work best in the afternoon, evening, sometimes at night, but preferably not in the morning hours.
 After having a good night's sleep, I usually start my work close to noon.

 I'm pretty comfortable in both front- and backend, and I dabble in (dev) ops from time to time.
 I think _no code_ `>` correct code `>` simple, maintainable code `>` performant code, but I'm willing to throw exceptions for good reasons on a case by case basis.

 I usually document and test my code appropriately, even if it takes a little longer (hint: in most cases, _it doesn't_).
-Just like everyone else, I hate working with buggy and slow software, so I try not to write any such software in the first place.
+Just like everyone else, I hate working with buggy, convoluted, or slow software, so I try not to write any such software in the first place.

 I enjoy learning new things.
-So when I do, I easily drift off into the depths of the internet, the terminal, or a book for a few hours - without noticing time fly by.
+So when I do, I easily drift off into the depths of the internet, the terminal, a game, or a book for a few hours - without noticing time fly by.

 Hand in hand with this, I also like to share knowledge of all sorts!
-From technical tutorials for my co-workers (for example, _[Docker step by step: A hands-on Docker tutorial](https://github.com/MarkTiedemann/docker-step-by-step)_), to programming trainings, to _"How does the internet even work?"_-workshops for everyone.
+From technical tutorials for my co-workers (for example, _[Docker Step by Step](https://github.com/MarkTiedemann/docker-step-by-step)_), to programming trainings, to _"How does the internet even work?"_-workshops for everyone.

-Also, if you are from Hamburg, chances are you are gonna meet me at a meetup at some point (for example, I'm quite active in the [angular.hamburg](https://angular.hamburg) community).
+Also, if you are from Hamburg, chances are you are gonna meet me at a meetup at some point (for example, I'm part of the [angular.hamburg](https://angular.hamburg) community).

 At times, I'm an imperfect perfectionist and/or a minimalist so I probably enjoy refactoring and code reviews more than the average person.
 Plus, I hate typos.